Bryce Underwood: Early life

 Entering his senior season, Underwood was rated as a five-star recruit, the No. 1 quarterback and the No. 1 overall player in the class of 2025.
-Underwood held offers from nearly every division 1 school, such as Louisiana State University (LSU), Alabama, Ohio State, Florida, Penn State and Michigan.
+Underwood held offers from many schools, such as Louisiana State, Alabama, Ohio State, Florida, Penn State and Michigan.
 On January 6, 2024, Underwood initially committed to play college football for the LSU Tigers.
 On September 13, 2024, Underwood broke two MHSAA state records, for the most career passing touchdowns and most career total touchdowns, eclipsing the previous state records of 124 passing touchdowns and 151 total touchdowns.
 As a senior, Underwood failed to make a fourth consecutive appearance in the state championship game, losing to powerhouse Detroit Catholic Central High School in the regional championship.
 In total as a senior, he passed for 2,509 yards, throwing 32 touchdown passes and six interceptions, while also rushing for over 600 yards and an additional six touchdowns.

 Following the season, he was awarded the Michigan Gatorade Player of the Year, voted the Michigan High School Football Player of the Year, and named the Michigan Associated Press Division 1-2 Player of the Year; winning all three for a second time in his career.
 He also won the 2024 Michigan Mr. Football Award.
 Underwood finished his four years at Belleville with a 50-4 record, two state championships, and was credited with 12,919 all-purpose yards and 179 total touchdowns; including passing for 11,488 yards and 152 touchdowns (all four being MHSAA state records).

 On November 21, 2024, after his senior season, Underwood flipped his commitment from LSU to the Michigan Wolverines, staying in-state to play under head coach Sherrone Moore.
 At the time of his commitment, he was ranked as the No. 1 high school football player in the nation by ESPN, 247Sports and On3 in the 2025 college football recruiting class.
 On December 4, 2024, Underwood officially signed his national letter of intent (NLI) during the early signing period to play college football at the University of Michigan.